-Correspondingly, Germany works explicitly to combat any unfair treatment of Israel in the UN and to support Israel’s legitimate interests, Germany has repeatedly expressed its criticism of the disproportionately large number of resolutions critical of Israel and taken a stand against this.
+Germany therefore works to combat any unfair treatment of Israel in the UN and to support Israel’s legitimate interests, Germany has repeatedly expressed its criticism of the disproportionately large number of resolutions critical of Israel and taken a stand against this.

-Furthermore, Germany is also trying to get the UN to look more closely at human rights violations in other countries in the region.
-On Syria, it proposed a resolution on the humanitarian situation in Idlib to the Security Council in September, which found broad support but was in the end vetoed by Russia and China.
-Furthermore, Germany regularly proposes a resolution on the human rights situation in Syria to the UN Human Rights Council (most recently in September 2019) and at the same time, through support for the Commission of Inquiry on Syria and the International Impartial and Independent Mechanism (IIIM), is committed to investigating war crimes in Syria.
-In the Third Committee of the General Assembly, Germany, like other European states, voted in favour of a resolution criticising the human rights situation in Syria.
+Furthermore, Germany is also trying to get the UN to look more closely at human rights violations in other countries in the region, in order to ensure a more balanced perspective: With this in mind, Germany regularly submits a resolution on the human rights situation in Syria to the UN Human Rights Council (most recently in September 2021).
+At the same time, Germany is striving to promote the investigation of war crimes and human rights violations in Syria.

-Germany’s historic responsibility for the Jewish and democratic State of Israel and its security is part of our national ethos.
+Germany’s historical responsibility for the Jewish and democratic State of Israel and its security is part of our raison d’état.
 Germany will always work, including in the UN, to ensure that Israel’s right to exist is never called into question.